PPO Health Insurance

 Why are HMO plans Cheaper?

-And naturally if you’re in business for a profit and you’re losing money on something the reaction is to increase the price of it.
-Which is what insurance companies might have done with PPO plans if not for the ACA.
+And naturally, if you’re in business for a profit and you’re losing money on something the reaction is to increase the price of it.
+This is what insurance companies might have done with PPO plans if not for the ACA.

 Essentially for insurers, the ACA tells them they need to offer more coverage, to more people, for less money.
-In order to stay ACA compliant insurers have been scrambling to cut costs and still stay in the black.
-That means no more expensive PPO plans with their large network of providers, and out of network benefits.
+To stay ACA compliant insurers have been scrambling to cut costs and still stay in the black.
+That means no more expensive PPO plans with their large network of providers, and out-of-network benefits.